Is it safe to travel in Albania?

 UK Government about travel safety in Albania

 Like in any country, there is some crime in Albania.
-But the most important part is that crime and violence does not target foreigner travellers in Albania.
+But the most important part is that crime and violence does not target foreigner travelers in Albania.
 Reports show that it very rare for crime to be targeted at international visitors.
 If any crime occurs in Albania, it is usually an internal dispute between the locals themselves.

 Moreover, the Global Peace Index, actually ranks Albania at number 51 out of 163 countries.
 The index ranks the peacefulness in countries against each other.
 According to the index, Albania is safer than, for instance, France and the United States.
 In case, you were curious, France ranks number 60.
 The United States ranks on number 128.